keycloak/keycloak-community/design/keycloak.x/configuration.md

 kc.[sh|bat] --http-port=8180 # dynamic property passed when starting the server, no need to re-configure the server
 ```

-Alternatively, dynamic options can also be used when running the `config` command so that they are persisted and used
+Alternatively, dynamic options can also be used when running the `build` command so that they are persisted and used
 to perform any optimization to the new server image.
 When doing this, you won't need to pass the same options again when starting the server:

 ```
-kc.[sh|bat] config --http-port=8180 # dynamic option set when configuring the server kc.[sh|bat] # just start the server
+kc.[sh|bat] build --http-port=8180 # dynamic option set when configuring the server kc.[sh|bat] # just start the server
 ```